jaysylvester/citizen/README.md

           // Pass this request to app/patterns/controller/layout.js
           controller: 'layout',

           // Specifying the view is optional.
-The layout controller will use
+The layout controller will use its
-          // its default view unless you tell it to use a different one.
+          // default view unless you tell it to use a different one.
           view: 'layout',

           // Rendering the requested controller's view is optional.
-          // Using includeView tells citizen to render the article.jade view and store it in the
+          // Using includeView tells citizen to render the article.jade view and
-          // include scope.
-If you don't specify the includeView, the article controller's
+          // store it in the include scope.
+If you don't specify the includeView,
-          // view won't be rendered.
+          // the article controller's view won't be rendered.
           includeView: 'article'
         },

         // A custom directive to drive some logic in the layout controller.
-        // You could even pass a function here if you wanted for layout to call.
+        // You could even pass a function here for layout to call.
         // Just don't use any reserved citizen directive names!
         myDirective: {
           doSomething: true